ScottLogic/blog/_posts/2023-08-18-the-power-of-a-well-written-user-story.md

 ---
-title: The Power of a Well Written User Story - A Test Analyst's Perspective
+title: The Power of a Well Written User Story - A Test Engineer's Perspective
 date: 2023-08-18 00:00:00 Z
 categories:
 - Testing